 Goalkeepers: Selecting Your Gloves

+How do you select the right goalkeeper gloves?
 Gloves are an essential part of being a goalkeeper.
 They help keep the ball in the safest place on the field: in our hands.
-There are many factors to consider when making a purchasing decision.
+There are many factors to consider when making a decision about what keeper gloves you want to wear.

 Update: Take a look at the Coerver Goalkeeping Essentials DVD.

-The cut of the palm can be in many forms:
+The cut of the palm can be in many forms on goalkeeper gloves:

 The Surround Cut.
 The palm envelops the outer-side of the hand, foaming the backhand of the glove.
 This equates to less stitching, more comfort, and a sleeker design.
 An example of this is Sells Goalkeeper Products Adhesion Plus Surround and Dual Adhesion Contact.
 This type of glove cut is new.